realmfikri/e-mrtd/README.md

 - Passive authentication results, including hash validation, signature verification, and trust chain status.
 - Session summary covering PACE attempts, BAC fallback decisions, chip authentication status, and terminal authentication results (including DG3/DG4 access).
 - The JavaFX UI includes a **Card vs Terminal** tab that contrasts issuer-provisioned MRZ and data-group hashes with the reader's secure-messaging state and passive-auth verdicts.
+- Portrait previews from both the issuer artifacts and the reader's DG2 capture now appear side-by-side in that tab when biometric data is present, loading on demand with inline error reporting if assets go missing.

 ## 📁 Key Directories
 ```bash